marcinhuu/m-Scratches/README.md

 ![foto1](https://media.discordapp.net/attachments/1019726083827961956/1078398513978814576/scratches.png?width=810&height=456)

-# m-Scratches script for QB-Core
+# m-Scratches script for QB-Core & ESX

 - Thank you very much for downloading this product!
 Hope you have fun!
 - If you are intested in recieving updates join the community on **[Discord](https://discord.gg/marcinhu)**! |